John Barbero: Involvement in softball

 Barbero was also actively involved in the sport of softball.
 In 1963, John became the founder of the Roscoe Cairns Softball Team.
 During his time with the team, they captured a number of Monongahela Valley Slow Pitch championships.
 When the team's performance succeeded, John then formed a tournament team, which became popular throughout the nation.
 The team later rebranded as the California Eagles and later Lee Supply.
-As a manager and player, the team finished second three years in a row in the world tournament and finished nine times as the top 10 team in the world.
+As a manager and player, the team finished second three consecutive seasons in the world tournament and finished nine times as the top 10 team in the world.
 The team's success became well known throughout the world of softball and in honor of his many achievements, John became inducted into the Mid Mon Valley All Sports Hall of Fame on June 18, 2010.
 His father, the late Thomas Barbero, a longtime educator and sports official in the Mon Valley, was inducted into the Hall of Fame in 1958.